 - An internal dialogue that focuses upon their fears and insecurities.

 Anxiety is not a worried feeling that comes and goes.
 It is a mental health disorder that disrupts people’s lives.
-Jodi Picoult puts it this way, “Anxiety’s like a rocking chair.
+Jodi Picoult puts it this way: “Anxiety’s like a rocking chair.
 It gives you something to do, but it doesn’t get you very far.”
 Many people struggle in their personal and professional lives because of the anxiety they are experiencing.
-Effective treatment options are available, but only about 30 percent of people with anxiety disorders have access to the help they need.
+The good news is effective treatment options are available.

 If you are struggling with anxiety, you are not alone.
-Help is available.
-The therapists and counselors at Thriveworks Newton understand the roadblocks that anxiety puts in people’s lives.
-We also know the treatment options to navigate those roadblocks.
+Anxiety help is available at Thriveworks Counseling in Newton, MA.
+Our therapists, psychologists, and counselors understand the roadblocks that anxiety puts in people’s lives.
+We also know how to help you overcome those roadblocks.
+To get started, just give Thriveworks a call.

-People often think of and speak of anxiety as a unified diagnosis, but anxiety can manifest in a number of different ways.
-The Diagnostic and Statistical Manual of Mental Health, Fifth Edition acknowledges several types of anxiety disorders.
+Now, people often think of and speak of anxiety as a one-size-fits-all diagnosis, but anxiety can manifest in a number of different ways.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, (DSM-5) acknowledges several types of anxiety disorders.
 Here are a few:

 - Generalized Anxiety Disorder (GAD) – involves extreme feelings of anxiety and worry that last for at least six months.
 People will experience these feelings for the majority of the day and on more days than not.
 They may also feel irritable, restless, tense, and fatigued.
 GAD is the clinical name for what most people simply call anxiety.